Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Introduction

 To achieve these benefits while preserving CAV safety, existing research on mixed platoon control mainly relies on model-based control methods.
 These methods utilize microscopic car-following models, such as the intelligent driver model (IDM)~\cite{treiber2000congested} and optimal velocity model (OVM)~\cite{bando1995dynamical}, to capture the longitudinal behavior of HDVs.
 Parametric models are then derived to represent the dynamics of the entire mixed platoon system, enabling the implementation of various model-based control strategies, including linear quadratic regulator~\cite{jin2016optimal}, structured optimal control~\cite{wang2020controllability}, model predictive control (MPC)~\cite{feng2021robust}, adaptive control~\cite{liu2023anti}, $\mathcal{H}_\infty$ robust control~\cite{wang2022robustness}, and control barrier function~\cite{zhao2023safety}.
 However, the inherent randomness and uncertainty in the car-following behavior of HDVs present a significant challenge in accurately identifying the mixed platoon dynamics.
 The resulting model mismatches may limit the performance of these model-based techniques.
-On the other hand, model-free or data-driven methods have gained increasing attention~\cite{gao2016data,huang2020learning,vinitsky2018lagrangian,lan2023safe}.
-Approaches like adaptive dynamic programming~\cite{gao2016data,huang2020learning} and reinforcement learning~\cite{vinitsky2018lagrangian,wu2021flow} have shown potential in learning CAV control policies through iterative training, without the necessity of a previous knowledge about the dynamics of mixed platoons.
+On the other hand, model-free or data-driven methods have gained increasing attention~\cite{vinitsky2018lagrangian,lan2023safe}.
+Approaches like adaptive dynamic programming~\cite{huang2020learning} and reinforcement learning~\cite{vinitsky2018lagrangian} have shown potential in learning CAV control policies through iterative training, without the necessity of a previous knowledge about the dynamics of mixed platoons.
 However, it is worth noting that safety is always prioritized first for CAVs, but these methods lack principled safety constraints, as they typically take an indirect manner by penalizing unsafe actions in the reward function.
-Although recent advancements, such as safe reinforcement learning, have begun to formally address safety concerns in mixed platoons~\cite{zhou2023safe,zhou2024enhancing}, these methods still face significant challenges, including high computational demands and limited generalization capabilities.